All Episodes

 Every year they demand more.

-And and and and it's it's it's no different than if if you walk down the neighborhood where you live and start banking on the front door and say, hey, I need my kids need health care.
+And it's no different than if you walk down the neighborhood where you live and start banging on the front door and say, hey, my kids need health care.

 It's the same thing.

-This is not simply restricted to insuring the children of the poor.
+This is not simply restricted to ensuring the children of the poor.

-Senators of both parties banded together as a 6831 vote to support the program, which uh currently insures about six million children.
+Senators of both parties banded together as a 6831 vote to support the program, which currently ensures about 6 million children.

 If congressional negotiators can strike a bipartisan deal, some senior Republicans suggest the White House may have to back down on its veto threat.

-But the White House says uh we're not gonna back down on veto threat.
+But the White House says, We're not going to back down a veto threat.

-Both these versions are too expensive and would expand to benefits to the middle class.
+Both these versions are too expensive and would expand benefits to the middle class.

 This is right out in the open.